Urinary Tract Infection (UTI)

 - A strong urge to pass urine or feeling a need to pass urine even after you have just done so (urgency).

 - Feeling a need to pass urine much more often than usual, even if not much urine comes out each time (frequency).

 - Pressure in the lower belly.

-- Urine that smells bad.
+- Urine that smells bad or strong.

 - Feeling tired or shaky.